 Asheville NC’s downtown is truly a unique, some would say, classic place to be.

-If you walk around the heart of downtown Asheville North Carolina from cafes to art galleries to music clubs, you’ll notice a cosmopolitan atmosphere that is definitely not what you’d expect from your typical North Carolina Mountain town.
+If you walk around the heart of downtown Asheville from cafes to art galleries to music clubs, you’ll notice a cosmopolitan atmosphere.
+It is definitely not what you’d expect from your typical North Carolina Mountain town.

 Asheville is not only a center for culture and the arts in the southeast, but it contains a lot of history.
 In fact, it has one of the largest historical districts in the National register.